Cardio vs Strength Training: Benefits and Differences

 - Does too many reps or sets per session (too high volume), which can cause significant muscle damage and requires extended recovery time, which may eventually lead to overtraining

-- Lifts too heavy of weights for their current strength level, causing muscle and joint strain
+- Lifts too heavy weights for their current strength level, causing muscle and joint strain

 - Doesn't recovery properly from an injury, exacerbating it and delaying healing